 Ans:

-Selecting a workflow, such as Trunk Based Development, GitHub Flow, or Git Flow, that fits with your team’s development processes is necessary to implement branching strategies in Azure Repos.
-Configure branch policies in Azure Repos to enforce these practices after a strategy has been chosen.
-In a Git Flow strategy, for instance, you can configure policies to mandate pull request reviews prior to developing branch merges, and to establish separate policies for developing branch merges into main.
-To maintain code quality and integration, use Azure Pipelines to automate builds and tests for branches and pull requests.
+Selecting a workflow, such as Trunk Based Development, GitHub Flow, or Git Flow, that aligns with the team’s development processes is essential for implementing branching strategies in Azure Repos.
+After choosing a strategy, configure branch policies in Azure Repos to enforce these practices.
+For example, in a Git Flow strategy, configure policies to mandate pull request reviews before merging into the development branch and establish separate policies for merging development branches into the main branch.

-19. How can you ensure high availability and disaster recovery for Azure DevOps?
+19. How can high availability and disaster recovery be ensured for Azure DevOps?

 Ans:

-• Configure redundant systems and data backups for a self-hosted Azure DevOps Server.
-Use Microsoft’s comprehensive recovery plans for Azure DevOps Services, which include regular data backups, geo-redundant storage, and failover capabilities.
+- Configure redundant systems and data backups for a self-hosted Azure DevOps Server.

 20. What role does Azure Key Vault play in Azure DevOps security?